mylovemyon/TryHackMe/Rooms/Attacktive Directory.md

 Welcome Dear User!
 Thank you for doing my first room.
 I originally created this room for my final project in my Cyber Security degree program back in 2019.
 Since then, I've gone on to make several other rooms, even a Network for THM.
 In May 2021, I made the decision to renovate this room and make it more guided and less challenge based so there are more learning opportunities for others.
 I hope you enjoy it.
 Love,
 [Spools](https://twitter.com/NekoS3c)

+### Enumeration
+Basic enumeration starts out with an nmap scan.
+Nmap is a relatively complex utility that has been refined over the years to detect what ports are open on a device, what services are running, and even detect what operating system is running.
+It's important to note that not all services may be deteted correctly and not enumerated to it's fullest potential.
+Despite nmap being an overly complex utility, it cannot enumerate everything.
+Therefore after an initial nmap scan we'll be using other utilities to help us enumerate the services running on the device.
+For more information on nmap, check out the [nmap room](https://tryhackme.com/room/furthernmap).
+Notes: Flags for each user account are available for submission.
+You can retrieve the flags for user accounts via RDP (Note: the login format is spookysec.local\User at the Window's login prompt) and Administrator via Evil-WinRM.